cloude-google/agent-shutton/README.md

 Agents can automatically research topics by gathering information from multiple sources, synthesizing key insights, and identifying trending themes relevant to your target audience.
 They can generate initial draft outlines or full articles based on specific parameters like tone, length, significantly reducing the time spent on the blank page problem.
 Additionally, agents can manage the entire publishing workflow by scheduling posts, distributing content across multiple platforms, monitoring performance metrics, and even suggesting improvements based on engagement data—transforming blog management from a manual chore into a streamlined, data-driven process.

 ### Architecture
-The `blogger_agent` is a prime example of a multi-agent system.
+Core to Agent Shellton is the `blogger_agent` -- a prime example of a multi-agent system.
 It's not a monolithic application but an ecosystem of specialized agents, each contributing to a different stage of the blog creation process.
 This modular approach, facilitated by Google's Agent Development Kit, allows for a sophisticated and robust workflow.
 The central orchestrator of this system is the `interactive_blogger_agent`.

 ![Architecture](./flow_adk_web.png "Optional Title")